ABOUT

 Research Themes

-We focus on five research themes that aim to deliver technology-driven healthcare for children and young people across the early life course (birth – 25 years).
+Each theme aims to deliver health technologies for children, young people, and their families across the early life course (birth – 25 years).

 EARLY LIFE